Real-Dev-Squad/docs/docs/New User Guide/README.md

 Now that you have completed your lift simulation, you are all set to contribute to the projects.
 There are two ways to get assigned with a task:

-1. **Finding on your own:**
+1. **Get Clarification from Ankush or `Application Owner, Feature Owner`**

-   - If you find a bug or need an update, ask Ankush, Tejas, or Prakash if the task is needed.
+   - If you find a bug or need an update, ask Ankush, if the task is needed.
    - Check the channels `new-tasks` or `i-am-idle` for tasks on discord.

 2. **Directly Contacting Team Members:**
-   - Reach out to Ankush, Tejas, or Prakash and inquire about available tasks.
+   - Reach out to Ankush either through chat,voice chat, or morning standup at 5pm and inquire about available tasks.
    - Mention if you are looking for a task or if you have a specific area you want to work on.
    - If you're idle and don't have any specific task in mind, let the team know, and they will assign you a task.